lautiamkok/lauthiamkok.net/apps/backend/data/origins/quotes/published/for-you-to-be-here-now-trillions-of-drifting-atoms-had-somehow-to-assemble/index.md

 ---
-title: "A Short History of Nearly Everything"
+title: "A Short History of Nearly Everything: A Journey Through Space and Time"

 createdOn: 2020-08-07 15:43:00